Yes. I said it. Free Coochie. Who doesn’t want that? Well…

 Enter the Coochie Cake:

 One evening, in my rush to get the dessert in the oven in time for the dinner party, I added too many ingredients in a cake I had been experimenting with and it came out too moist, just shy of looking like some sort of cakey flan.
 I frosted it anyway.
 It was a variation of yellow cake that had sour cream, cream cheese and pudding in the batter.
 The frosting was a buttercream with cream cheese and a citrus combo (lemon juice and orange juice).
 I frosted it up and put it on the table.
-My closest friend, Rhonda German, a superb baker herself, said, “That cake looks wet!”
-I shrugged and put it out anyway.
+When I cut the first slice, my closest friend, Rhonda German, a superb baker herself, said, “That cake looks wet!”
+I shrugged and let the cake stay out anyway.

 The cake lasted less than ten minutes.
 Ironically, it was mostly the men at the party who went for it.
 Women kinda gave it the side-eye.
 So Rhonda says…*wait for it…*